viinex/go-vnx-class/readme.md

 - viinex
 - user
 - operator

 The role `viinex` should be used for accounts associated with viinex instances.
 Role `user` is meant to be associated with accounts associated with the users of viinex functionality.
 The role `operator` is for users who access both viinex and vnx-class functionality.

-Note that this model is coarse-grained, but it does not affect viinex' security model.
+Note that while this model is pretty much coarse-grained, this does not affect viinex' security model.
 The latter is still available, but it needs to be configured within viinex itself; it operates with viinex users, roles, objects and endpoint types.
 This is a different layer of access control.
 The three roles described here define which WAMP endpoints may be addressed by every specific actor, and in what way.
 It may be treated as WAMP transport level security, while the access control lists used by viinex `authnz` object is the "application level" security.
 The latter may be omitted for viinex instances and clusters supervised by `vnx-class` (thus allowing one to configure within viinex an HTTP or RTSP server which does not require authentication), however the WAMP transport level security is mandatory.

 The content of the key `cryptosign` contains the Crypotosign public key matching the private key set up at the host where viinex runs.

 WAMP credentials can be freely changed in the etcd database during `vnx-class` runtime; they go in effect immediately for new connection attempts.
-However these changes do not affect existing WAMP connections.
+However these changes do not have effect on existing WAMP connections.

 Cluster to instance mapping